moby/moby/DynamicCouplingLocalContext.md

 ### Benefits <a name="Benefits"></a>
 + Encourages encapsulation from both the perspective of a Dockerfile and an <a href="#TermImageContext">*ImageContext*</a>.
 A Dockerfile exposes only the resources in a build context it wishes an *ImageContext* to access, while an *ImageContext* can statically, independently define its required interface.
 For example, a secret key can be delivered to exactly the required *ImageContext* without exposing it to any other *ImageContext* encoded within a multi FROM Dockerfile, greatly reducing the attack surface of the vulnerability mentioned above.
 + Promotes encoding of ONBUILD triggers, as these commands can bind to statically defined references that are then dynamically resolved when executed.
 ONBUILD triggers encapsulate repetitive code, thus reducing/eliminating manually generated code.
 This concision increases a Dockerfile's [declarative benefit](https://github.com/docker/docker/issues/8660#declarativebenefit).
++ Adapts the structure of directories/files that exist in other committed containers, exposed by [#12415](https://github.com/docker/docker/issues/12415), to conform to the source directories/file references specified by ADD/COPY.
+The ADD/COPY command source references reflect an interface that's oblivious to their actual physical location.
+Therefore, when the physical location of a directory/file changes, mappings specified by CONTEXT change but the source directory/file references specified by ADD/COPY operators remain the same.
++ Enables the partitioning of an aggregated build context - a Dockerfile with more than one FROM statement.
++ Since CONTEXT declares the minimal dependencies required by a given FROM, these declared dependencies can be utilized to assist, along with information from [#12415](https://github.com/docker/docker/issues/12415), in determining the execution order and schedule of potentially concurrent build steps (multiple FROMs).

 ### Example <a name="Example"></a>